Serbian Language Courses

 Michael Liddle, language teacher and translator

-If you want to learn Serbian or Croatian, this is your lady!
+If you want to learn Serbian language, this is your lady!

 “I would really recommend working with Magdalena: she is very thorough, very patient and gives you enough of a safe space to talk and learn through your mistakes.
 I’ve regularly sent her written homework and have been impressed by the detail she goes into correcting it.